sourcegraph/handbook/content/departments/people-talent/people-ops/tools/bamboohr.md

 TODO

-Vendor management
+## Vendor management
-Automation and workflow creation
+## Automation and workflow creation

 ## How to create a profile

-BambooHR proficel are created automatically when someone is marked as hired in Greenhouse via integration.
-However, here are the steps to create one manually.
+BambooHR profiles are created automatically when someone is marked as hired in Greenhouse via integration.
+However, here are the steps to create one manually:

-step 1

 ### Creating a Job Title